Do you need to use a YouTube end screen template in 2023?

-WWE’s end screen template effectively promotes their upcoming events and pushes users to watch another video.
+WWE’s end screen template effectively promotes its upcoming events and pushes users to watch another video.

 3 Keys to Effective YouTube End Screens

-There are many tools you can use to create custom YouTube end screen templates.
+You can use many tools to create custom YouTube end screen templates.
 But before I show you, let’s cover some important details about end screens.